Tlamim: History

 The moshav was founded in 1950 by Jewish refugees from the island of Djerba in Tunisia as part of the effort to settle the region.
 Its name is derived from a verse in the Book of Psalms (65:11): "Thou waterest the ridges thereof abundantly, thou settlest the furrows thereof."

-It was founded on the land belonging to the depopulated Palestinian village of Burayr.
+It was founded at a site near the former depopulated Palestinian village of Burayr.